 Getting an edge

 The above points call on IoT providers to change the status quo in favor of a more reliable solution.
-Here’s where edge computing comes in.
+Here’s where edge computing IoT comes in.

 Edge computing is a networking philosophy that suggests bringing computing as near to the data source as possible.
 Staying on the edge of the data source, edge computing aims to reduce latency and bandwidth.
 In other words, edge computing intends to run fewer processes in the cloud and shift them to local devices.
-Localized on a user’s computer, an IoT device, or an edge server, data needs to travel less distance to its final destination, and thus the amount of long-distance communication between a client and server is decreased.
+Localized on a user’s computer, an edge IoT device, or an edge server, data needs to travel less distance to its final destination, and thus the amount of long-distance communication between a client and server is decreased.

 What is a network edge, then?
 In a nutshell, a network edge is a place where a device (or the local network containing the device) maintains contact with the internet.
 Yes, you’ve understood it right.
 The term is a bit vague.
 Indeed, a user’s computer or even the processor inside of an IoT camera can be regarded as a network edge, but a router, ISP, or local edge server also performs the same function.
 The key point is that the edge of the network should be geographically close to the device.

 Every day, the number of IoT devices grows.
-IoT devices are distributed across homes, offices, commercial buildings, and other spaces.
+Edge devices IoT are distributed across homes, offices, commercial buildings, and other spaces.
 According to Statista, there will be over 75 billion IoT devices installed worldwide by 2025.
 But cloud systems will be incapable of supporting such a large number of devices on their own.
 Some part of the computation will have to be moved to the edge to create a more reliable channel for data to flow.

 Internet of Things (IoT) connected devices installed base worldwide from 2015 to 2025 (in billions)

-- Decreases latency
+- Decrease latency

-- Reduces bandwidth use and associated costs
+- Reduce bandwidth use and associated costs

-- Cuts down on required server resources
+- Cut down on required server resources

 ￼ With Edge Computing, networks can scale to meet the demands of the IoT world without having to worry about overconsumption of resources on the network and servers or wasting resources on processing irrelevant data.